-Northern Powerhouse partner, Energus, celebrated it’s 10th anniversary this week.
+Northern Powerhouse partner, Energus, celebrated it’s 10th anniversary in April 2019.

 The award-winning Energus in West Cumbria was set up as a conferencing and training centre.
 Over the last decade, the £21.5 million centre has grown into a centre of excellence for education and training, winning several awards for its nuclear graduates scheme.

 The scheme was initially set up to address skills shortages in the nuclear industry, but was so successful, has been developed to include other sectors.
 More than 350 people have been trained by the scheme, which sees them take placements at firms across the world.

 Energus recently joined our Northern Powerhouse partner programme and have also opened a futuristic cyberlab at its Lillyhall site to help train the next generation to fight cybercrime.

 A celebration event was held at Energus and guest speakers were David Peattie, and Jackie Arnold, of the University of Cumbria.